momoiorg-repository/pytwb/README.md

  -> select “From ‘docker-compose.yaml’
 ![Open Folder in Container](doc/resource/VSCode2.jpg)
 the corresponding docker will be started and VSCode is attached automatically.
-Set working directory of VSCode by its "Open Folder" menu to “/root/pytwb_wb”.
+Set working directory of VSCode by its "Open Folder" menu to “/root/pytwb_wb”  (1st time only.
+Automatically set after creating a package).
+Install VSCode "Python in Dev Container" plugin (1st time only).
 input “export DISPLAY= xxx.xxx.xxx.xxx:0.0” from the Terminal section.
-Install VSCode "Python in Dev Container" plugin.
 Select “main.py” and press F5.
 The “> “ prompt will be displayed in the Terminal section.
 This implies that pytwb command session has been started successfully.
 The command input